-The first thing you need to know is that the benefit is delivered by the New York State Department of Labor.
+The first thing you need to know is that the unemployment insurance benefit is delivered by the New York State Department of Labor.
 To qualify, the official site indicates that the following conditions must be met:

 - Have lost your job through no fault of your own.

 - Have received enough previous income from your job to establish a right.